ChrisGambrell/tasks-inf/README.md

 # tasks-inf

+## Under Construction 🚧

 This is still a work-in-progress.
 The app is mostly functional, but some features are still disabled or marked as "TODO."

+If you have any feedback at all, whether it is new features, bugs, or anything else, please help me make this app better and open an issue.

 ## What is Tasks-Inf?